 - Backup or copy all files and folders from here: %userprofile%\AppData\Roaming\Notepad++

 - Restore by copying all files to your new hard disk: %userprofile%\AppData\Roaming\Notepad++

 Move to a new computer – all files, unsaved tabs, settings and plugins

 - Launch Notepad ++ on your new computer and then close it

-- Old Computer – Copy all files and folders from: C:\Users\*YourUserName*\AppData\Roaming\Notepad++
+- Copy all files and folders from: %userprofile%\AppData\Roaming\Notepad++

-- New Computer – Overwrite all files and folders with data from old computer: C:\Users\*YourUserName*\AppData\Roaming\Notepad++
+- New Computer – Overwrite all files and folders in this location with files from old computer or backup: %userprofile%\AppData\Roaming\Notepad++